mozilla-mobile/mozilla-vpn-client/.github/pull_request_template.md

 ## Checklist

 - [ ] My code follows the style guidelines for this project
+- [ ] If bug/feature is at all notable, I've added a draft release note as a comment in `addons/strings.yaml`.
 - [ ] I have not added any packages that contain high risk or unknown licenses (GPL,  LGPL, MPL, etc. consult with DevOps if in question)
 - [ ] I have performed a self review of my own code
 - [ ] I have commented my code PARTICULARLY in hard to understand areas